 Registrations only need to be updated if the owner/manager contact information changes and not with each new tenant.
 Residential rental properties should have a rental manager appointed for each rental property.
 Property owners may serve as the managers of their own rental properties.

 There is no cost for registering rental properties with the City, but it is required.
-There are a couple of ways owners can register their properties:
+There are three ways owners can register their properties:

 - In-person at the Apple Valley Municipal Center;